 The Medium is the Message

 Monotypes date back to the 15th century when Hercules Seghers who, without knowing the term for it, used printmaking to capture singular images.
 A century later, historian Samuel van Hoostraten called these happy accidents “printed painting”.
-Across subsequent generations, the most acclaimed artists came to the medium: Rembrandt, Degas, William Blake, Toulouse-Lautrec, Gaugain, Picasso, Jasper Johns and even Tracey Emin.
+Across subsequent generations, the most acclaimed artists came to the medium: Rembrandt, Degas, William Blake, Toulouse-Lautrec, Gauguin, Picasso, Jasper Johns, and even Tracey Emin.

 All these Blackman monotypes are artisanally box framed using museum grade materials.

 In 1950s Australia, a young Charles Blackman followed suit.
 Flushed with success from his Schoolgirl series, he was eager, as his son Auguste put it, to “push boundaries”.
 Enter the monotype.
 Having learned about ink and paper from his time at the Herald Sun Newspaper art department, his early monotypes represent some of his first forays in fine art printmaking.

 Despite being only in his twenties, Charles already had a distinct visual language.
 A melding of the universal and personal, his characters were at once captivating and withheld, inspired by people from his real life.
 The two ‘Barbara’s' depict his then wife and muse Barbara Blackman, who would later be immortalized as Alice in Charles’s Alice in Wonderland series.
 The other portraits are likely friends or self-portraits.

 “His work progressed at an alarming rate.
 Always drawing, always trying new approaches.”